bhargavachary/bhargavachary.github.io/_posts/2024-08-29-rethinking-education-for-the-millenials.md

 Homeschooling fosters a deeper attachment between parents and children by encouraging open communication and involvement in each other's lives.
 It allows us to be more attuned to Divisha's emotional and intellectual growth, creating a supportive and loving environment.
 This involvement helps build a strong foundation of trust and mutual respect, making family life more connected and fulfilling.

 Moreover, homeschooling makes education more enjoyable and less stressful for children.
-Without the pressure of keeping up with a class or competing for grades, children like Divisha can focus on truly understanding and enjoying the world around them.
+Without the pressure of keeping up with a class or competing for grades, children can focus on truly understanding and enjoying the world around them.
 This not only enhances their early education but also helps them develop a lifelong love of learning.

 ## Special Attention for Gifted Children: Nurturing Extraordinary Talents